Skip to content

 December 27, 1862, General John Hunt Morgan captured Elizabethtown.
 Each side wrote their account of the day; one pro-Union account reported widespread looting, even by Morgan himself.
 Other accounts gave details of how Morgan established a headquarters and met with old friends who wanted to see the “Rebel Raider” himself.
 Morgan had just been promoted to Brigadier General on December 11 and was married on the 14th.

-December 27, 1871, Cabell’s Dale native Robert Jefferson Breckinridge passed away, the son of Senator John Breckinridge.
-A restless youth, Princeton suspended Breckinridge for fighting and, following his graduation from Union College in 1819, was prone to engage in a lifestyle of partying and revelry.
-However, he was admitted to the bar in 1824 and elected to the Kentucky General Assembly in 1825.
-A severe illness and the death of a child in 1829 prompted him to turn to religion.
-He became an ordained minister in 1832.
+December 27, 1871, Cabell’s Dale native Robert Jefferson Breckinridge, the son of Senator John Breckinridge, passed away.
+A restless youth, Princeton suspended Breckinridge for fighting and following his graduation from Union College in 1819, he played the field.
+However, he became a lawyer in 1824 and joined the Kentucky General Assembly in 1825.
+A severe illness and the death of a child in 1829 prompted him to turn to religion became an ordained minister in 1832.
 Cabell’s Dale was located just outside Lexington.

 December 27, 1875, City Marshal Thomas H. Chandler, Lebanon Police Department, died from a gunshot as his posse attempted to arrest a man.
-Marshal Chandler shot the man when he refused to surrender and was fatally shot by the man’s brother.
+Marshal Chandler shot the man when he refused to surrender, and the suspect’s brother shot the Marshal.

 December 27, 1896, Officer Charles Lacey, Cynthiana Police Department, succumbed to gunshot wounds sustained on Christmas Eve while attempting to arrest a drunk subject.
 Locals later acquitted the 16-year-old.

-On December 27, 1908, Deputy Jailer Logan Young, Jessamine County Sheriff’s Department, succumbed to gunshot wounds when he and another deputy attempted to arrest a mentally ill man threatening a family member.
-When the deputies arrived, the man opened fire on them with a shotgun from behind his horse.
+On December 27, 1908, Deputy Jailer Logan Young, Jessamine County Sheriff’s Department, succumbed to gunshot wounds arresting a mentally ill man making threats.
+When deputies arrived, the man opened fire with a shotgun from behind his horse.
 Locals declared the subject insane and institutionalized him.

 December 27, 1952, Marine Corps PFC Durward A. Ray from Lancaster died in the Korean War.